earthcubeprojects-chords/chords/ChordsUpgradeSteps.md

 It's recommended that you make two backups:

-  - A tar file made with `python3 chords_control --backup`.
+  - A tar file made with `sudo python3 chords_control --backup`.
 Copy this to another machine.
   - A snapshot of the AWS VM instance.
 This will be easiest to use for recovery.